Creating a Custom Editor with React

 Publishing

-Once your component is built, tested, and versioned, you can publish it to NPM and reference it in Charon’s Project Settings Extensions tab.
-Your custom editor will then be available in the schema designer for relevant property types.
+Once your component is built, tested, and versioned, you can publish it to NPM and reference it in Charon’s Project Settings → Extensions tab.